Zillmere

 Health performance in Zillmere is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Common health conditions are somewhat prevalent across all age groups but are more pronounced among older cohorts.
-Private health cover is slightly lower than the average SA2 area at approximately 51% of the total population (around 5,137 people).
-The most common medical conditions in the area are mental health issues and asthma, affecting 10.8% and 8.4% of residents respectively.
-Approximately 67.2% of residents declared themselves completely clear of medical ailments, compared to 67.8% across Greater Brisbane.
-As of June 2021, 14.1% of Zillmere's population is aged 65 and over (around 1,422 people), which is lower than the 18.5% in Greater Brisbane.
+Private health cover is held by approximately 51% of Zillmere's total population (~5,137 people), slightly lower than the average SA2 area.
+Mental health issues affect 10.8% of residents, while asthma impacts 8.4%.
+About 67.2% of residents report no medical ailments, compared to 67.8% in Greater Brisbane.
+As of 2016, 14.1% of Zillmere's population is aged 65 and over (1,422 people), lower than the 18.5% in Greater Brisbane.
 Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health